Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/HTM.md

 | Updated    | Description
 | ----       | ---
+| 2022-03-24 | We tested credentials, /vehicles doesn't seems to work. /trips returns an error stating 'Your request is with missing details.
+Try again', we reviewed the MDS documentation and don't know what is missing.
+Contacted Joyride again about this change.
+| 2022-03-21 | Joyride sends credentials.
+| 2022-03-18 | HTM gives permission and we ask Joyride if they provide /vehicles endpoint.
+| 2022-03-17 | We got reply per email: HTM needs to give permission to share MDS URL + token.
 | 2022-03-11 | We reply per email: HTM does not know the MDS feed URL and asks to contact Joyride directly.
 Therefor the same question again: Could you please send us the MDS feed URL?
 | 2022-03-03 | Joyride replies per email: Please ask HTM for the URL.
 | 2022-02-22 | We email Joyride: Do you have a MDS feed available for us?